The Bachelor (1999 film)

-The Bachelor is a 1999 American romantic comedy-drama fantasy film directed by Gary Sinyor and written by Steve Cohen.
+The Bachelor is a 1999 American romantic comedy-drama film directed by Gary Sinyor and written by Steve Cohen.
 It is a remake of the 1925 Buster Keaton silent comedy film Seven Chances and stars Chris O'Donnell and Renée Zellweger.
 The film received negative reviews from critics and grossed $36.9 million against its $21 million budget.
 This film also marks Mariah Carey's acting debut.

 Plot

-Bachelor Jimmie Shannon runs a pool table company that his family owns, after spoiling his proposal to Anne, his girlfriend of three years, discovers that his grandfather has died and left him the family business (worth $100 million) under the conditions that he be married by 6:05 p.m on his 30th birthday (the next day), that he not be apart from his bride for more than a week at a time over the next 10 years, and that they must attempt to produce a child sometime during the first five years of their marriage, leading the bachelor, his friends, and a priest to scramble over the next few hours in search of a bride.
+Bachelor Jimmie Shannon runs a pool table company that his family owns.
+After spoiling his proposal to Anne, his girlfriend of three years, he discovers that his grandfather has died and left him the family business (worth $100 million) under the conditions that he be married by 6:05 p.m on his 30th birthday (the next day), that he not be apart from his bride for more than one night each month over the next 10 years, and that they must attempt to produce a child sometime during the first five years of their marriage, leading the bachelor, his friends, and a priest to scramble over the next few hours in search of a bride.

 If Jimmie fails, business competitor Oden Sports will buy the company and put Jimmy’s employees out of work.
 Meanwhile, Anne has second thoughts which she shares with her sister Natalie.
 She talks Anne into going home to go visit their parents for the night.

 A desperate Jimmie opens a shoebox full of photos of old girlfriends, and begins to track them down.
 First he sees Stacey, an oil futures trader, who turns out to be engaged.
 Second is Zoe, a window dresser.
 Jimmie goes to see her, but just after, he runs off after a woman who he thinks is Anne.
 He returns to find Zoe has set a mannequin on fire.

 He strikes out with an opera singer and a cop.
 Soon his list is depleted, but his last choice, Buckley, accepts: she detests Jimmie but wants his money to prop up her family's fortune.
 As the priest tries to conduct the ceremony, she gradually learns the other conditions of the will.
 Horrified, she drives away.

 Anne misses Jimmie and heads back to the city.
 Trying to locate him, she calls Marco to arrange dinner with Jimmie.